This blog may contain affiliate links. Read our disclosure policy for more info.

 Related Read: For more fun activities in all seasons, check out the best tours in Whistler!

 Would you believe that the activity of dog-sledding is over 4000 years old?!
-Back then it was a necessary aspect of life in Northern Canada.
-Nowadays, it is a memorable experience that’s not-to-be-missed when visiting Whistler in December.
+Back then, it was a necessary aspect of life in Northern Canada.
+Nowadays, it is a memorable experience that’s not to be missed when visiting Whistler in the winter months.

-Squamish Dog Sledding is a true Canadian experience and your sleds are pulled by either Siberian or Alaskan huskies through incredible mountain scenery.
+Dog sledding is a true Canadian experience and your sleds are pulled by either Siberian or Alaskan huskies through incredible mountain scenery.
 Would you believe you will reach speeds of up to 35 km per hour!
-The tours are run in the Callaghan Valley (between Squamish and Whistler) and there are free shuttles available from Whistler.
+The tours are run in the Callaghan Valley (between Squamish and Whistler) and are run by Blackcomb Dog Sledding.

 You can choose to sit back and relax in your cozy sled or stand on the back of the sled and drive the dog team!